 Play It Again Daddy

-- Ch: 05 of Under the Influence, Reclaiming my Childhood
+- A chapter from Under the Influence, Reclaiming my Childhood -

 If you have children or younger siblings, you will know just how obsessive they can be when it comes to watching their favourite movies.
 Often they will want to watch the same show again and again to the exasperation of the rest of the family.
 Relentlessly quoting their favourite lines and demanding that it is always on.